jillesca/nso-restconf-dns-example/README.md

 ### Build the environment

-Build the environment.

 ```bash
 make -C $REPO_DIR build
 ```

-Everytime you build the environment, first it stops netsim & ncs, then it wipes out any existing environment (`$NCS_RUN_DIR`).
-This is useful to start from scratch when experimenting.
+Everytime you build the environment, netsim & ncs are stopped, then the any existing environment (`$NCS_RUN_DIR`) is deleted.
+This is useful to start from scratch everytime when experimenting.

 ### Run example